Alexandru Ișfan: Universitatea Craiova

 On 4 January 2023, Ișfan was transferred to Universitatea Craiova for a rumoured fee of €650,000 plus 25% interest.
 He signed a three-and-a-half-year deal with the option of another year with the Alb-albaștrii.

+Ișfan played 16 matches during the remainder of the season, of which 13 as a starter, but failed to score any goal.
+His poor form continued, and on 17 January 2024 was sent on a one-and-a-half-year loan to fellow Liga I club Petrolul Ploiești.